-If you’re a parent aged 16 and under 20 and studying at a further education college, the Care to Learn (NI) Scheme could help towards your childcare costs.
-You can apply for assistance in advance if you expect to become a parent during your course.
+If you’re a parent aged between 16 and 20 and studying at a further education college, the Care to Learn (NI) Scheme could help towards your childcare costs.
+You can apply for financial help if you expect to become a parent during your course.

-To be eligible, a student must during their course of study be or become:
+To be eligible, you must during your course of study be or become:

 - at least 16 years old

-Your local college can advise you on all these eligibilty conditions.
+Your local college can advise you on all these eligibility conditions.

-If you are under 16 and a parent studying at an Further Education (FE) college, the college will refer you to the Education Welfare Service of your local Education & Library Board.
+If you are under 16 and a parent studying at a Further Education (FE) college, the college will refer you to the Education Welfare Service of the Education Authority.

-If you become 20 years during their course of study may choose to remain on the scheme or to apply for assistance under the FE Support Funds (discretionary).
+If you become 20 years during your course of study you may choose to stay on the scheme or to apply for help under the FE Support Funds (discretionary).

-Please note that if you are in receipt of or eligible for childcare support from other sources, such as Child Tax Credits, Childcare Grant Support Funds or any other DEL or EU-funded programmes; are not eligible for assistance under Care to Learn (NI) Scheme.
+If you get or are eligible for childcare support from other sources, such as Tax Credits, Childcare Grant Support Funds or any other DfE or EU-funded programmes, you are not eligible for support under Care to Learn (NI) Scheme.